Environment Variables Overview

 E.g., you as a vendor may define default path or a part of path, database name, default class or whatever*, buy a user when face with its custom settings will have incorrect behaviour.

-This is when envs
+This is when envs will come in useful:

 - Replace a changing part with an

-- Set default value
+env - Set default value

 - Let user redefine the variable

-A few rules about the envs
+A few rules about the envs:

 - Variable name must be in uppercase